-All students are required to provide specific information to the SGISM Office in the UK in order that a CAS number can be issued.
-This includes passport number, nationality, date of birth and country of birth.
-Please note that a CAS CANNOT be issued until a student has met all the SGUSOM requirements to enter the Clinical Programme.
-When you submit a visa application, all supporting documents listed in the gov.uk application form must be submitted at the same time as your application.
-This is your personal responsibility.
+- Apply for a Student Visa which requires a CAS number issued by the SGU UK Office.
+Student visa: Overview GOV.UK - Students are required to provide specific information to the SGU UK Office so that a CAS number can be issued.
+This includes passport number, nationality, date of birth and country of birth. - When you submit a visa application, all supporting documents listed in the UKVI application form must be submitted at the same time as your application.
+This is your personal responsibility. - A CAS number CANNOT be issued until a student has been cleared for placement into the UK Clinical programme. - UK passport holders do not need a visa to enter the UK